Unpacking the Final Title IX Regulations, Part 1

 Richards: That is accurate.
 Post-secondary institutions are required to have hearings.
 Other recipients are not.
 And so, K-12 institutions, independent schools that are subject to Title IX don’t have to have a hearing, although they do still have a series of requirements around answering written questions, the opportunity for feedback, and that sort of thing, that sort of approximate cross-examination but are not a sort of full-dress formal live hearing.

 Pettegrew: Thanks.
-I’m going to combine a couple of questions about investigations and the instigators and the extent to which the final regulations might have changed that: “Can investigators still make credibility judgements in their investigation reports and/or recommendations about outcome determination?”
+I’m going to combine a couple of questions about investigations and the instigators and the extent to which the final regulations might have changed that: “Can investigators still make credibility judgments in their investigation reports and/or recommendations about outcome determination?”

 Richards: Well, the reg doesn’t say that they can’t, but that seems outside their lane to me.
 Investigators have no role to play with respect to resolving credibility disputes, and they have no role to play with respect to determining liability.
 I think it would be risk-seeking to have them do that, notwithstanding the fact that the rule doesn’t explicitly say that they can’t.